 To be eligible you must:

-- be either a domestic or international candidate (domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship).
+- be either a domestic or international candidate currently in Australia (domestic includes candidates with Australian Citizenship, Australian Permanent Residency or New Zealand Citizenship).

 - meet Deakin's PhD entry requirements